 When we were getting ready to move last fall, a friend whose children are much younger than mine asked me where I planned to put my alphabet frieze in our new house.
 When I told her I would probably just throw it away, she asked me if she could have it to use in her homeschooling.

-She had always admired my alphabet border, she told me, and had even gone on my website to see if I had a printable version available there, but could never find one.
+She had always admired my alphabet card border, she told me, and had even gone on my website to see if I had a printable version available there, but could never find one.